A Colorado River Overview:

 The primary purpose of the 1948 Upper Colorado River Basin Compact was to apportion the Colorado River water allocated to the Upper Basin states under the 1922 Colorado River Compact.

-The apportionment is defined as percentages of the total water supply available in a given year.
+The apportionment is defined as a percentage of the total water supply available in a given year.
 The allocations of available supply are:

 The Upper Colorado River Commission (UCRC) is an interstate administrative agency established by the 1948 Upper Basin Compact.
-This agency is unique because the obligations outlined in both the Colorado River Compact and the Upper Basin Compact are shared among these Upper Division States, rather than a direct delivery obligation to a specific state line.
+This agency is unique because the obligations outlined in both the Colorado River Compact and the Upper Basin Compact are shared among the Upper Division States.

-The UCRC undertakes various activities to facilitate the administration of the interstate compact, including:
+The UCRC undertakes various activities to facilitate the administration of the interstate compact, including but not limited to:

-- Making findings regarding the necessity and extent of curtailment, if required
+• Making findings regarding the necessity and extent of curtailment (the action of reducing or restricting water use), if required

 The “Big Three” Today